sensi17/Rhomicom-ERP-Desktop/README.md

 # Rhomicom ERP v1.2.1
 Rhomicom Enterprise Resource Planning System

-This is a complete ERP system proudly made in Ghana by Ghanaians.
+This is a complete ERP system proudly started in Ghana by Ghanaians.
 The company behind this project is Rhomicom Systems Tech.
-Ltd.(http://rhomicom.com) It can be used to manage backend activities and operations of all kinds of institutions and organisations.
+Ltd.(http://rhomicom.com) The software can be used to manage both backend and front-end operations of all kinds of institutions and organisations.

 Various Modules currently completed are
 1. Accounting